 I could’ve had an abortion over 14 years ago, but didn’t.
 My then ex-partner at first pressured me into getting one (we were dirt poor), until I complained to his grandmother and church, and boy did he change his tune in a heartbeat.
-At the time, I was pro-life, and didn’t think it was right for the fetus to suffer for our inability to wear protection and afford to raise a child.
-(He said he was “allergic” to latex—if any cis guy ever says that to you and refuses to buy condoms made from other materials, run.
-It is not up to just one partner to have to wear protection [mine insisted it was my burden because of his “allergy”], both need to wear it!)
+I should have known better than to allow myself to be in such a situation.

-Another issue I have is when radical leftists say that “men should not be deciding women’s health”.
-Not only does it reek of the sexism above I just mentioned above, but it puts especially ostracises transsexual men like me.
-I am a man, transsexual, a trans man; these are three aspects of my journey and identity that are both exclusive and inclusive with each other.
-If these radicals carve out an exclusion for trans men to be able to voice our opinion because we have or had vaginas, I feel like they don’t see as real men.
-Yes, our biology is different, but after we transition we still live our lives as men.
-Both cissexual and transsexual menalso come from a wide variety of backgrounds and experiences, so what makes us so different?
-Some are taller, some are darker, some are gay, some are left-handed, some grew up wealthy while others dirt-poor, some have severe disabilities and other health issues.
-So, to say that trans men have an “exception” because we have vaginas means you dismiss our transitions and our experiences as men, and still see us as “women” at some level—and what if a trans man, regardless if he had children or not, is pro-life?
+An issue I have is when radical leftists say that “men should not be deciding women’s health”.
+Not only does it reek of the misandry, but it ostracizes transsexual men like me, especially those of us who are victims of corrective rape.
+I am a man, transsexual, a trans man—if these radicals carve out an exclusion for trans men to be able to voice our opinion because we have or had vaginas, then that means they don’t see as real men; they dismiss our transitions and our experiences as men, and still see us as “women” at some level—and what if a trans man, regardless if he had children or not, is pro-life?
 Is he still allowed to say something at the table?

-Saying abortion equates to murder because personhood, often because ”God said so”, also infringes on separation of church and state, while also prioritizing one religion (or faction of a religion) over the views of others.
-Some religions state personhood only starts at the first breath, so abortion isn’t murder.
-Some religions even do dictate reproductive rights, like the Satanic Temple and many heathen/pagan religions.
+Using religious arguments to legally deny access to abortion, however, infringes on separation of church and state, while also prioritizing the views of one religion (or faction of a religion) over those of others.
+Some religions state personhood only starts at the first breath or quickening (when a woman first feels the fetus in utero), so abortion isn’t murder.
+Not to mention, some religions do dictate reproductive rights, like the Satanic Temple, Reform Judaism, and many heathen/pagan religions.

-For the states trying to make abortion illegal, I hope they raising their taxes.
+For the states trying to make abortion illegal, they damn well better be making available the financial resources to provide for the these kids, especially as they will be coming from impoverished families.
 So that these kids have housing.
 That they have clothing.
 That they have access to food, schooling, medical services, daycare so their parent(s) can work.
 That they have access to scholarships if they come from poor and disadvantaged families.
-That they increase funds for adoption and foster agencies if for the people who gave birth unfortunately aren’t mentally sound enough to raise the kids because they were the result of rape.
+That they increase funds for adoption and foster agencies if for the people who gave birth but don’t want to raise the kids.
 That if the children were born with such severe medical issues that a parent may have otherwise aborted because of the financial and daily burdens, that they can get the medical, social, educational care they need to thrive.

-And if you are that much in the ”pro-life” camp, put your money where your mouth is, and make sure your government representatives also raise taxes to accommodate all these kids.
-Because I sure in hell don’t want mine raised, because two kids couldn’t put a goddamn condom or, or because some “alpha” thought he could play around with a girl.
+If you are that much in the ”pro-life” camp, put your money where your mouth is, and make sure your government representatives raise taxes and have the funds available to accommodate all these kids.
+And above all, if you don’t want kids, keep yourself from getting into such risky behavior and situations.